fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 - By enabling quota management in Cloudera Data Warehouse (CDW) on Private Cloud, you can assign quota-managed resource pools for environments, Data Catalogs, Virtual Warehouses, and Data Visualization instances.

-## 3. Know more about resource pools
+## 3. Know more about Resouce Pool Manager

+- RPM (Resouce Pool Manager) is tracking resources across K8s clusters through resource pool objects.
+Resouce pool objects allow for defining a hierarchical structure for purposes of ownership and quota management.

 - Navigate to Cloduera Management Console > Resource Utilization > Quotas, you can see four-level resource pools: root ->  root.default -> root.default.ecstest-c51569f2 -> root.default.ecstest-c51569f2.monitoring-namespace.